Small Screen Casinos Sites

 We’ve covered some of the basics about what Small Screen Casinos is and what it does already.
 The company was founded in 2014, and back in 2014, playing online slots and casino games on a mobile device wasn’t as easy as it is now.
 The devices of the time simply weren’t capable of running a fully-fledged casino site, and so casino network companies made leaner versions of their sites specifically for mobile-orientated players.
 That started a trend for mobile-based casino sites, and Small Screen Casinos was created to take advantage of that trend.
 That’s why the company is named as it is.
 It’s telling, however, that Small Screen Casinos also trades as “The Phone Casino,” which underlines the importance of that casino as the network company’s flagship brand.
 The Phone Casino was the first of the company’s sites to go live and will celebrate ten years in the iGaming industry in 2024.
 There have been dozens of other sites similar to The Phone Casino on this network in the past, but almost all of them have since closed.

-As of the time of writing, Small Screen Casinos has just one remaining white-label casino brand, which is Free Daily Spins.
+As of the time of writing, Small Screen Casinos has recently shuttered the one remaining white-label casino brand it had left, which was Free Daily Spins.
 That’s probably not the situation that the company wants to be in.
-There used to be several such sites on its networks, but all of them, save for Free Daily Spins, have since gone the way of the dodo.
+There used to be several such sites on its networks, but all of them have since gone the way of the dodo.
 Operating white-label casino brands is a (relatively) easy way for a casino network company to make money, and we’re sure Small Screen Casinos Limited would love to have many more partners if it could.
 As things stand, it has to rely on its three self-owned casino brands to serve as adverts for what the company is capable of and hope that more partners eventually turn up to take advantage of the company’s software platform.
 Small Screen Casinos is still touting for new white label partners on its company website, which we’ll take a closer look at now.

 Small Screen Casinos Website